In SQL, the PRIMARY KEY

 VALUES (1, "ARD12", "Star Public School");

-Here, the SQL command gives us an error because we cannot insert null value for the college_id field in a table because of the UNIQUE
+Here, the SQL command gives us an error because we have inserted the duplicate value 1 into the primary key college_id.

 Primary Key With Multiple Columns